 Astronomers found Kepler-37b and two other, larger planets (called Kepler-37c and Kepler-37d) orbiting a star about 215 light-years from Earth using NASA's prolific Kepler space telescope.
 Finding such a small exoplanet with the Kepler spacecraft was a stretch, but some attributes of Kepler-37b's parent star made the discovery possible.

 The star has few sunspots and is bright relative to its planet, making it easier for the Kepler spacecraft to spot the telltale dimming that takes place when a planet passes in front of its star, which scientists call a transit.
-That method revealed not just the presence of Kepler-37b, but its two siblings in orbits farther from the parent star than 37b. [ Gallery: The Smallest Alien Planets ]
+That method revealed not just the presence of Kepler-37b, but two siblings traveling in orbits farther from the parent star.
+[Gallery: The Smallest Alien Planets]

-"There are not many signals masking the transit," study leader Thomas Barclay of NASA's Ames Research Center in Moffett Field, Calif., told SPACE.com.
-"What makes this exceptional was this dip of brightness was just 22 parts per million."
+"There are not many signals masking the transit," study leader Thomas Barclay of NASA's Ames Research Center in Moffett Field, Calif., told Space.com.
+"What makes this exceptional was [that] this dip of brightness was just 22 parts per million."

 Too hot to host life

-The moon-size Kepler-37b is so close to its parent star, at just 0.10 AU, that it likely has no atmosphere or liquid water on its surface.
-The next planet out, Kepler-37c, is slightly smaller than Earth and may have an atmosphere, but it orbits the star at 0.14 AU — well outside the star's habitable zone in which liquid water could exist on the surface.
+The moon-sized Kepler-37b is so close to its parent star, at just 0.10 AU, that it probably has no atmosphere or liquid water on its surface.
+The next planet out, Kepler-37c, is slightly smaller than Earth and may have an atmosphere, but it orbits the star at 0.14 AU — a location that's not in the star's habitable zone, where liquid water could exist on the surface.

 The biggest planet in the newfound alien solar system is Kepler-37d.
 It is about twice the size of Earth and orbits the parent star at a distance of 0.2 AU.